 Control Moisture at the Source

-- Use lids while cooking
+- Use lids when cooking

-- Wipe condensation from windows daily
+- Wipe excessive condensation from windows and surfaces.

 Heat the Home Consistently